portableant/museologi.st/content/projects/mapping-black-sculpture.md

 ![A screenshot from Omeka S](../images/2022/09/mappingSculpture.jpg)

+There's not much I can say about this project, as the content was in development when I left.
+Once the Omeka S database was assembled, the plan was to use the API in the same way as we did for the [Hayley Papers project](https://amor.fitzmuseum.cam.ac.uk) and build a front end with some great UX and UI work.

-There's not much I can say about this project, as it's still in development, but it could end up being a very crucial piece of scholarship.
+It could end up being a very crucial piece of scholarship.